AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 6. Assign a static public IP address to the CoPilot software instance/virtual machine.
 For example, in the AWS EC2 console, you would go to the Elastic IP section and assign an EIP to the CoPilot instance.

-    Take note of the IP address to use later during initial login to CoPilot.
+    Take note of the IP address to use later during initial setup of CoPilot.

 7. Start the CoPilot instance/virtual machine.

     For example, in the AWS EC2 Dashboard, check the instance checkbox and from the Actions menu, choose Start Instance.

-    You are now ready to launch CoPilot in a web browser or from the Aviatrix Controller homepage and perform your initial login.
+    You are now ready to launch CoPilot in a web browser or from the Aviatrix Controller homepage and perform your initial setup.

-Initial Login to CoPilot
+Initial Setup of CoPilot
 ========================

-Perform an initial login to Aviatrix CoPilot after you deploy/launch the CoPilot software in the cloud provider of your choice.
+Perform an initial setup of Aviatrix CoPilot after you deploy/launch the CoPilot software in the cloud provider of your choice.

-For initial login to CoPilot, have the following information available:
+For initial setup of CoPilot, have the following information available:

 -   The static public IP address of your recently deployed CoPilot software instance/virtual machine (obtained from the cloud provider portal).
 -   The static IP address for your Aviatrix Controller.
--   The login credentials for a valid user account on the controller.
+-   The login credentials of your Aviatrix Controller user account.

-    You can use any account defined on the controller to log in to CoPilot.
-You can choose which account(s) you want to use as the CoPilot service account.
-If you plan to use the ThreatGuard feature in CoPilot, the service account must have `all_firewall_write` permissions.
-Otherwise, the account can have `read_only` permissions.
+-   The login credentials for the user account to be used as the CoPilot service account.
+If you plan to use the ThreatGuard feature, the CoPilot service account must have a minimum of `all_firewall_write` permissions.
 -   The CoPilot licence key (obtained from your Aviatrix representative).

 This procedure assumes your Aviatrix Controller is up and running and the controller instance's inbound rules have port 443 open to the public static IP address of the CoPilot instance (so that CoPilot can reach your controller).
 Your CoPilot software instance/virtual machine must also be up and running.

-To perform an initial login to CoPilot:
+To perform an initial setup of CoPilot:

 1. Launch CoPilot in your web browser: